-Irish backpacker, Aidan Ring, and his girlfriend, had to cut their worldwide backpacking trip short in March 2020 due to Coronavirus and are here to remind us that once this pandemic is over, and we’re all allowed to go travel again, there are some tips that you should be following in order to stay healthy on the road!
+Irish backpacker, Aidan Ring, and his girlfriend had to cut their worldwide backpacking trip short in March 2020 due to COVID-19 and are here to remind us that even though this pandemic is over and we’re allowed travel again, there are some tips that you should be following in order to stay healthy on the road!

 It sucks to be ill.
 It’s something everyone can agree on.
 While some of us are more susceptible to it than others, there is absolutely nobody who would argue that it is fun to be incapacitated and in pain from some ailment or other.
 Whether it is a fever, nausea, vomiting, dizziness or just generally feeling under the weather, we can all relate to that vehement feeling of ‘can this just be over?!’.

 However, becoming sick when backpacking is particularly pernicious – it disrupts your precious trip, prevents you from doing the activities you had been looking forward to for months and makes you feel miserable.